manaty/not-so-lossy/README.md

 ## Concept
 Traditional lossy compression discards the same information across all compressed copies.
 This project implements a smart compression strategy where different devices/agents preserve different aspects of the original image.
 By combining multiple "differently-lossy" versions, we can reconstruct an image closer to the original than any single compressed version could provide.

+### Deterministic Compression
+Each device's compression strategy is deterministically derived from its unique ID (e.g., MAC address):
+- No coordination needed between devices
+- Given a device ID, we know exactly what information was preserved
+- Reconstruction algorithm can perfectly account for what each device contributed
+- Zero metadata overhead - the strategy is implicit in the device ID

 ## Use Case
 When sharing photos across devices with storage constraints:
 - Each device compresses to meet its storage limits